-With a range of broadband plans available, it can be difficult knowing which one to choose
+With a wide range of broadband providers and plans available, you should consider a number of factors when deciding which one to choose

-When you are deciding on a preferred ISP/service provider it is helpful to compare their services.
+When you are deciding on which broadband service provider to use, it is helpful to compare their services.

 A section on broadband performance information details access type and estimated speeds.
 Other information included is the contract terms, early termination fee, notice period, traffic management policy, fair use policy, effects on other services, any other additional charges and disputes procedures.

 Use the information from service provider Offer Summaries to help inform your decision making on the best broadband plan for you.
-Note that if your service provider is not a Member of the TCF, they may not have Offer Summaries available.
+Note that if your broadband service provider is not a member of the TCF, they may not have Offer Summaries available.

 Another consideration when choosing a service provider, is selecting one that is a member of the Telecommunications Dispute Resolution scheme (TDR).
 They help resolve consumer complaints.